-Populi is the student information system.
+Populi is the student information system and is used as the learning management system for some classes.
 Students can track their academic progress, view grades, print unofficial transcripts, print enrollment verifications, retrieve textbook lists and syllabi, and register for classes.
-For assistance with your Populi account, visit the myCBTS support of the CBTS website and submit a request via the Contact Form.
+Instructors will communicate if Populi will be used as part of class expectations for accessing course content.
+Students are provided access to Populi after the admission process and will need to link Populi to their CBTS accounts.
+For assistance with your Populi account, visit the Technology Services page on the CBTS website and submit a help request or email support@cbts.edu.